Brazilian is raped in Italy; two suspects were arrested

 Italian authorities intervened after a witness reported that he saw a woman being dragged into a flower bed by three men.

-The military from the Mobile Radio Center acted at the same moment and mobilized a 42-year-old man from New Guinea, while he was raping his wife, and a 22-year-old Egyptian, who had helped to approach the victim.
+The military from the Mobile Radio Center acted at the same time and mobilized a 42-year-old man from New Guinea while he was raping the woman, and a 22-year-old Egyptian man, who had helped to approach the victim.
 The third criminal managed to escape.

 The Brazilian, whose identity was not revealed, was taken to the Policlinico hospital in Milan, but, having ingested alcohol, she was unable to detail what had happened or give information about the fugitive.